PreviousView allNext

 Reducing uninsured drivers

-Do you think that New Zealand could gain from this idea?
-Linking third party insurance to vehicle registration might help many people get the important third party insurance they need.
+However, if you want coverage for property damage or theft, you need to buy extra insurance from a private company.
+Could New Zealand benefit from this idea?
+Linking third-party insurance to vehicle registration might help many people obtain the essential third-party insurance they need.
 This change could also make things fairer for all drivers.

 Understanding the impact of uninsured drivers

 A survey in 2021 showed that around 24% of drivers in New Zealand had accidents with uninsured drivers.
-This is a major money risk since car insurance is not required there.
-Due to this issue, 89% of people think that having car insurance should be necessary.
-Many are worried about this situation, but there is still no obvious answer.
+This is a major financial risk since car insurance isn't required there.
+Due to this issue, 89% of people believe that car insurance should be mandatory.
+Many are concerned about this situation, but there's still no clear solution.

 Embedded asset